25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Baja California is also the departing point of liveaboards, the best way to explore the most remote areas and reach the most amazing diving spots.

 But not only for divers.
-Also, nature lovers can experience the beauty of the sea of Cortez from a liveaboard experience.
+Also, nature lovers can experience the beauty of the Sea of Cortez from a liveaboard experience.

 Socorro and Guadalupe islands are the most popular destinations to find big pelagics such as giant manta rays and sharks, but also Jacks and Tuna, although there is not much coral reef to see.

-Closer to the Baja California in the Sea of Cortez, the area between Cabo Pulmo and La Paz is particularly popular for spotting hammerhead sharks.
+Closer to Baja California in the Sea of Cortez, the area between Cabo Pulmo and La Paz is particularly popular for spotting hammerhead sharks.

 There are also amazing naturalistic cruises for non-diver to explore the sea of Cortez and its rich marine life by snorkeling.